hi-primus/optimus/README.md

 Also you can go to [Examples](https://github.com/hi-primus/optimus/tree/develop-21.8/examples/examples.md) and found specific notebooks about data cleaning, data munging, profiling, data enrichment and how to create ML and DL models.

 Besides check the [Cheat Sheet](https://htmlpreview.github.io/?https://github.com/hi-primus/optimus/blob/develop-21.8/docs/cheatsheet/optimus_cheat_sheet.html)

-## Feedback

-Feedback is what drive Optimus future, so please take a couple of minutes to help shape the Optimus' Roadmap:  http://bit.ly/optimus_survey

-Also if you want to a suggestion or feature request use https://github.com/hi-primus/optimus/issues

 ## Start Optimus